Unbelief-This is Woe

 and burns my memory:

-As fear and worry captures me
+As fear and worry capture me

 I ponder at my plight